-The purpose of the Freedom of Information Act 1982, (“the FOI Act”) is to give members of the public rights of access to information held by the Government of the Commonwealth and of its agencies.
+The purpose of the FOI Act is to give members of the public rights of access to information held by the Australian Government.
 Under the FOI Act, members of the public can seek access to documents held by IPEA.

 Requests to access documents from IPEA must:

 - be made in writing

 - state that the request is an application for the purposes of the FOI Act

 - provide enough information to clearly identify the documents sought.

 To make an FOI request, please ensure that the request is sent to:

 The FOI Coordinator

 FORREST ACT 2603